hashicorp/terraform-website/content/source/docs/enterprise/api/admin/terraform-versions.html.md

 `DELETE /admin/terraform-versions/:version`

-This endpoint will remove a Terraform version from Terraform Enterprise.
+This endpoint removes a Terraform version from Terraform Enterprise.
 Versions cannot be removed if they are official versions of Terraform or if there are Workspaces using them.

 Parameter  | Description
 -----------|------------